-One of the most gracious animals you'll find in the jungles of Central America and probably the one most travelers love to see in the wild are the capuchin monkeys.
-The capuchin monkeys are New World monkeys of the subfamily Cebinae and here are a few facts about them:
+One of the most gracious animals you'll find in the jungles on a trip to Central America and probably the one most travelers love to see in the wild are the capuchin monkeys.
+The capuchin monkeys are New World monkeys of the subfamily Cebinae and here are six fun facts about them:

 What do they eat?
 These mammals are omnivores.
 They normally feed on buds, seeds, fruits, nuts but also consume bird’s eggs, spiders, small invertebrates and other insects.
 They also love to wander by the water where they can find crabs and shellfish.
 They are very intelligent creatures who use tools such as stones to crack open nuts, shellfish and crabs, watch them in action in the video below!